criamond/link/README.md

 #### Get All Links for a User
 **GET** `/api/links/{user_id?}`
 - Retrieves all links belonging to the authenticated user.
+In case Admin it will retrive all links
 - Can be accessed without `user_id` to fetch links for the logged-in user.

 #### Update a Link